patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Get rid of the modal window and provide radio buttons to get users to make a deliberate choice between "Yes" and "No".
 It would also be helpful to display the error message again if the user clicks "Yes" rather than force them onto a page that doesn't explain the error they made.*

 #### 6. Recognition Rather Than Recall
-* On the health information page, the user must search by first letter (A-Z).
-This makes it difficult for users who may not know or remember the name of the disease or condition to access information about it.
+* The suggestions given in the search bar are not relevant to the website whatsoever.
+The majority of key terms, goals, etc that are relevant to the website do not come up as suggestions in the search bar.
+This makes it difficult for users who may not know or remember the name of an event, goal, etc to access information about it since they have to enter it verbatim.
 (2)

 <p align="center">
   <img src="../Images/diseases-and-conditions.PNG" alt="Diseases and conditions page" width="500px"/>